 In terms of that work to progress the cost rental agenda more generally, I have convened a working group led by my Department, also involving the Land Development Agency, the Housing Agency and other bodies, to develop the cost rental policy framework to provide for a sustainable financing structure and to allow us to commence the delivery of homes at scale.
 In order to assist with this work, in May 2019 my Department signed an agreement with the European Investment Bank to officially engage it to undertake a research project into cost rental on our behalf.
 Detailed operational and eligibility criteria for cost rental will be informed by this evidence building and policy work.
 This work will be concluded well in advance of the completion of construction work on the first homes at Enniskerry Road.

 These new schemes are set in the context of significant moderation in the growth in house prices and complement other key Government affordability initiatives.
-Included among these are the Rebuilding Ireland home loan, under which more than 1,000 loans had been drawn down the end of June this year, and the help to buy scheme, under which some 14,000 applications have been approved.
-In addition, the Land Development Agency's initial portfolio of sites will have the potential to deliver to deliver 3,000 affordable homes and the local infrastructure housing activation fund, LIHAF, will support more than 2,300 affordable homes on mainly publicly owned lands, while 5,600 further homes will benefit from a LIHAF related cost reduction, some of which have already come on stream.
+Included among these are the Rebuilding Ireland home loan, under which more than 1,000 loans had been drawn down at the end of June this year, and the help to buy scheme, under which some 14,000 applications have been approved.
+In addition, the Land Development Agency's initial portfolio of sites will have the potential to deliver 3,000 affordable homes and the local infrastructure housing activation fund, LIHAF, will support more than 2,300 affordable homes on mainly publicly owned lands, while 5,600 further homes will benefit from a LIHAF related cost reduction, some of which have already come on stream.

 In overall terms, programmes are in place under which some 18,000 affordable homes or homes with a LIHAF related reduction will be delivered, with 15,000 households already supported under the Rebuilding Ireland home loan or the help to buy scheme.